Alexwcjung/Fall2024/assing01.md

 ## 🍀 Pronunciation activity
 + Click [Speechnotes](https://speechnotes.co/) to improve students' intelligibility.
-+ Ask students to speak the reading passage so that Speechnotes recognizes their pronunciation.
++ Ask students to speak the first paragraph of the reading so that Speechnotes recognizes their pronunciation.

 **✨Check if each student has produced intelligible speech**